Telehealth Appointment Booking Refresh

 Zócalo Health is a virtual family medicine service specializing in culturally aligned care for the Latino community.
 It is on a mission to eliminate barriers to healthcare access by offering same-day or next-day appointments and emphasizing long-lasting relationships over one-time transactions.

-Zócalo Health wanted to find out why it had a 75% drop-off rate during the appointment booking process and why some users who booked their appointments were no-shows.
+I collaborated with Zócalo Health to explore and better understand the reasons behind user drop-off during the appointment booking process and uncover why some users who booked appointments did not attend them.

 Tools